-During his nine-year stint on CBS’s The Late Late Show, comedian Craig Ferguson, like most late-night talk show hosts, frequently poked fun at tabloid celebrities during his opening monologues.
-But there was one time when he decided he didn’t want to cross that line, so he took a stand, and he took a risk — even though he knew he might lose his job.
-“I was convinced at the time that I was going to get fired for it.
-I thought it was my ‘Jerry Maguire moment,’” he confesses now.
+Throughout his nearly 10-year run on CBS’s The Late Late Show, Ferguson, like most late-night hosts, frequently poked fun at tabloid celebrities during his opening monologues.
+But there was one time when he decided he didn’t want to cross that line — even if it meant losing his job.
+“I was convinced at the time that I was going to get fired for it,” he confessed in 2019.

 It was Feb.
 19, 2007, the Monday of Presidents’ Day weekend.
-Three days earlier, troubled pop star Britney Spears (who earlier that month had entered Eric Clapton’s Crossroads Centre rehab facility in Antigua, only to check herself out after just one day) had made explosive national news by shaving her head at a hair salon in Tarzana, Calif.
-It was an especially cruel media era — TMZ had launched two years prior, and nasty gossip bloggers like Perez Hilton were racking up millions of pageviews reporting on Spears’s doomed K.Fed marriage, various supposed fashion/parenting/hygiene fails, and increasingly erratic behavior.
-And the media was especially unempathetic to Spears that weekend.
-But Ferguson refused to pile on.
+Three days earlier, Spears (who that month had entered Eric Clapton’s Crossroads Centre rehab facility in Antigua, only to check herself out after just one day) had made international news by shaving her head at a hair salon in Tarzana, Calif.
+It was an especially cruel media era — TMZ had launched two years prior, and nasty gossip bloggers like Perez Hilton were racking up millions of pageviews reporting on Spears’s doomed Kevin Federline marriage, various supposed fashion/parenting/hygiene fails, and increasingly erratic behavior.
+And, as Framing Britney Spears sadly makes clear, the media was especially unempathetic to Spears that weekend.
+But Ferguson refused to make her a punchline.

-Speaking to Yahoo Entertainment/SiriusXM Volume while promoting his new docuseries, HoboFabulous, Ferguson recalls, “I went in to work Monday morning, and everybody had the [Britney] jokes written up.
+Ferguson recalled, “I went in to work Monday morning, and everybody had the [Britney] jokes written up.
 And I was like, ‘No. I'm not doing it.’
 And I didn't.
 I was genuinely upset, and I went with my gut. … It just struck me as the right thing to do in the moment.”

-Ferguson insists that he “didn't have an agenda” and “wasn't setting forth a manifesto” that night.
-But he explains that, as a recovering alcoholic who’d experienced his own lost weekends and rock-bottom moments, the news of Spears’s meltdown hit close to home for him.
-“When I saw what happened to her that weekend, that happened to coincide with my own 15 years sobriety [anniversary] — that same weekend,” he says.
+Ferguson insisted in his 2019 interview that he “didn't have an agenda” and “wasn't setting forth a manifesto” that evening.
+But as a recovering alcoholic who’d experienced his own lost weekends and rock-bottom moments, he explained that the news of Spears’s meltdown hit close to home for him.
+“When I saw what happened to her that weekend, that happened to coincide with my own 15 years sobriety [anniversary] — that same weekend,” he said.
 “And I thought, ‘I don't know what I want to do on the show, but I'm f***ing sure I don't want to do this.’”

-Instead, Ferguson went onstage and — amid the audience’s nervous and sometimes downright inappropriate laughter — he spoke from the heart.
-“Tonight, no Britney Spears jokes,” he announced.
-And for the next 12 minutes, he instead shared stories of his own addiction and recovery while also expressing concern for Spears, who was 25 years old at the time.
+Instead, Ferguson went onstage and — amid the audience’s nervous and sometimes downright inappropriate laughter — he spoke from the heart, announcing, “Tonight, no Britney Spears jokes.”
+And for the next 12 minutes, he instead shared stories of his own addiction and recovery, while also expressing concern for Spears, who was 25 years old at the time.

 The above interview is taken from Craig Ferguson’s appearance on the SiriusXM show “Volume West.”
-Audio of this conversation is available on demand via the SiriusXM app.
+Audio of this conversation is available on the SiriusXM app.